How to Invest in SpaceX: Stock & IPO Guide

 What is the current status of SpaceX stock?

-Ownership sits with founder Elon Musk, a group of institutional backers including Founders Fund, Sequoia and Fidelity, employees who hold equity through internal compensation plans, and a limited number of accredited investors who have participated in private secondary rounds.
-Shares occasionally change hands on private secondary marketplaces such as Forge Global and Hiive, but access is restricted to accredited or institutional investors and the pricing is opaque.
+Prior to its listing, ownership was concentrated among founder Elon Musk, institutional backers including Founders Fund, Sequoia and Fidelity, employees holding equity through internal compensation plans, and a limited number of accredited investors who had participated in private secondary rounds.
+Shares occasionally changed hands on private marketplaces such as Forge Global and Hiive, though access was restricted and pricing remained opaque.
+The IPO has opened the company up to retail investors for the first time, marking a significant shift in how ordinary people can access one of the most consequential businesses in the world.

 How to invest in SpaceX indirectly (via OANDA)

-Even with an IPO on the horizon, early market volatility and limited IPO allocations might make direct stock purchases challenging on day one.
-European retail investors can maintain exposure to the wider space and aerospace sector through CFDs on listed companies and ETFs already available on OANDA.
+With no direct route to SpaceX equity, the practical option for European retail investors is exposure to the wider space and aerospace sector through CFDs on listed companies and ETFs already available on OANDA.

 Space-themed ETF